djengineer/python_basics/README.md

 - https://www.python.org/downloads/

 Once you installed Python3.6, you can use IDLE to run your codes.
-To install PyGame, in the search bar on Windows, run cmd.exe Run the following command in the command line:
+To install PyGame, in the search bar on Windows, run cmd.exe.

+Run the following command in the command line:

 `pip install pygame` or `pip3 install pygame`